lucidBrot/einz/protocols/CommunicationModel/messages.md

 }
 ```

 We don't need to wait for the Server to respond.
-The Server will probably handle these leaves similarly to connection timeouts.
+The Server logic will probably handle these leaves similarly to connection timeouts.

-However, the **Server** might decide to kick a player.
-For these purposes, the Response exists.
+However, the **Server** might decide to [kick](#kick) a player.
+For these purposes, [the Response](#unregisterplayer) exists.
 Also, the other Clients need to know about leaves.

-##### Response
+##UnregisterResponse

+Sent by the **server** to all clients, including the one who was unregistered.
+After sending this message, the server can stop responding to this client.

-`kicked` : *String*
+`reason` : *String*

-> whether the client was kicked or asked to leave. *"false"* in the latter case, *"true"* if kicked.
+> whether the client was kicked or asked to leave. *"kicked"* in the first case, *"disconnected"* if it asked to leave, *"timeout"* if the client suddenly stopped responding and was thus kicked by the server.

 ```Json
 {